 License

 Airbyte appears to have several advantages over CocoIndex, particularly in popularity, maturity and features.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

-Both projects show recent activity, with Airbyte last updated 5 hours ago and CocoIndex 5 hours ago.
+Both projects show recent activity, with Airbyte last updated 11 hours ago and CocoIndex 1 day ago.

 Both tools share common technology foundations, being built with JavaScript, CSS, Bash, Typescript, JSX, Python.
 However, they differ in their additional technology choices: Airbyte uses Java, Kotlin while CocoIndex leverages Rust.